 - Evidence – Customers are savvy and words are not enough to convince them to buy from you.
 As proof, you can include case studies, testimonials, sales and customer facts, as well as the increased ROI from using your product/service.

-When you have a well-structured value proposition, you can effectively sell your products and serve your clients.
+When you have a well-structured value proposition in your B2B strategy, you can effectively sell your products and serve your clients.
 The following tips will help you position your value proposition:

 - Recognize Original Competencies – Your business competencies are the understructure of a compelling value proposition.
 You’re going to need a strong competency that can be maintained against your competitors.
 An original competency can come in the form of technology, industry positioning, market relationships, costs, business activity, manufacturing processes, people, customer satisfaction, or just being first to market.